Apply For Admission

-Parents who are interested in sending a child to the school should first register interest by completing the Registration for Admission form and submitting the registration fee.
-There is nothing contractually binding for either party at this stage, but the details provided enable us to keep in touch regarding your application and your interest in the school.
+Parents who are interested in sending a child to the school should first register interest by completing the Registration for Admission form.
+There is nothing contractually binding for either party at this stage, but the details provided will enable us to progress your application and to keep in touch throughout the process.

 Applications for entry at any stage can be submitted at any time of the year and will be considered carefully and within a reasonable time.
 Many new pupils join the school at the start of the session in August, but it may be possible to join at any time of the year, particularly at some stages.

-The Registration for Admission form is available on this page or from the Admissions Registrar, Mrs Marian Dunlop.
-It should be completed fully and accurately.
+Click the button here below to fill in the online form or download a copy that can be completed by hand.
 Details of any health difficulties, special learning needs and disabilities should be notified in order that the school may comply with the terms of the Disability Discrimination Act.

 Offers and Entry